sourcesync/deeplearning-fbcunn-torch7-teslaK40-titanblack/README.md

 I run Deep machine learning algorithms on a system with super high end GPU cards from Invidia.
 It wasn't easy getting that up and running :)  I hope these instructions and examples are useful to any of you having trouble getting your cards working.

-If you are up and running, then checkout my examples below.
-They should be useful starting points for your own work.
+Once you are up and running, check out the following examples:
+*  CIFAR
+*  Siamese Dimension Reduction

 [ This is a work in progress so bear with me...]